 Alternative Materials

 While concrete and steel remain the dominant materials in bridge construction, engineers are also exploring the use of alternative materials such as fiber-reinforced polymers (FRP) and composites.
-These materials offer several advantages, including high strength-to-weight ratios, corrosion resistance, and durability.
+On top of that, these materials offer several advantages, including high strength-to-weight ratios, corrosion resistance, and durability.
 Alternative materials can reduce maintenance costs and extend the lifespan of bridges.

 Tips and Expert Advice